 What will I learn?

-I estimate an average of 2 to 5 hours of work each week for the six-week workshop.
-You have access to the workshop for 12 weeks.
+I estimate an average of ~3 hours of work each week for the six-week workshop.
+You have access to the workshop content for 16 weeks.

 My workshop will be an engaging mix of actionable ideas, thought-provoking reflections, and somewhat funny jokes.